 Frequently Asked Questions

-The purpose of the Academy is to bring world-class education to Poland and provide outstanding Poles with access to one of world’s best leadership development programs, so that they make a positive difference in the world and in Poland.
+The purpose of the Academy is to bring world-class education to Poland and provide outstanding Poles with access to one of the world’s best leadership development programs so that they make a positive difference in the world and in Poland.

-The Academy is organized by the Center for Leadership and the Flying Mind Foundation.
+The Academy is organized by the Center for Leadership and is supporting the University for Poland Foundation.
 The Leadership Academy for Poland is supported by many renowned organizations and good-hearted, dedicated people working in those organizations, who wish to bring world-class education to Poland and support talented Poles in their development.
 See our Partners.

-Class of 2017 will consist of approximately 40 participants chosen from a wide pool of accomplished candidates.
+Class usually consists of approximately 40 participants chosen from a wide pool of accomplished candidates.

 Yes, all participants must commit to the whole program.